 I don’t have a place to do Assisted Eccentric Pullups at home.
 What should I do?

-Try something like the Iron Gym.
+Try something like the Iron Gym or heavy resistance bands.

 I weigh too much to do Assisted Eccentric Pullups.
 What should I do instead?

 You can go to a gym and do pulldowns or seated rows.
 You can also work with a lower bar, or use heavy resistance bands to get the same results.
 If you don’t know how to use the equipment in the gym, it’s important to schedule a session with a trainer to make sure you are doing these exercises safely and correctly.